How to Draw Anime Eyes

 A tutorial on how to draw anime eyes!
 Use real eyes as references for your cute anime designs - artist Raquel Arellano gives review in text and video on anime eyes + how to add color.

 In this tutorial, you will learn how to draw anime-style eyes.

 I will explain the different shapes and styles, how to apply basic colors, how some expressions work, and finally, how to draw anime-style eyes as a part of an illustration.
 You can also follow this step-by-step video tutorial (in Spanish only):

 - Basic Eye Study

 - Final Illustration and Anime Eyes

 1. Basic Eye Study

-Before you start drawing and designing anime-style eyes, it is essential to learn the basic shapes of real eyes.
+Before you start drawing anime-style eyes, it is essential to learn the basic shapes of real eyes.
 This will make the stylization process much easier.

 Have a look at the image below to see the difference between real eye proportions and anime-style proportions.

 Since there are so many types and shapes when it comes to anime eyes, first you need to think about what kind of eyes you want to create.